zhangliye/SimHPC/docs/src/design.md

     create they create events and @yield them in order to wait for them to be triggered. end

 When a process yields an event, the process gets suspended.
-SimJulia resumes the process, when the event occurs (we say that the event is triggered).
+SimHPC resumes the process, when the event occurs (we say that the event is triggered).
 Multiple processes can wait for the same event.
-SimJulia resumes them in the same order in which they yielded that event.
+SimHPC resumes them in the same order in which they yielded that event.

 An important event type is the timeout.
 Events of this type are scheduled after a certain amount of (simulated) time has passed.
 They allow a process to sleep (or hold its state) for the given time.A timeout and all other events can be created by calling a constructor having the environment as first argument.